 [Source: Peter Olafson (Amiga games journalist), "A Tribute to the Work of Bill Williams: Part 1"; Amazing Computing, Vol. 13 Issue 2 (Feb 98), p46]

 Until more recently, no disk image of MONKEY BUSINESS - that is, neither a scene release or an original version of the game from the publisher - was readily accessible on the internet or from any other source.

-In October 2018, however, a scene release of MONKEY BUSINESS was made available to the Amiga community after resident EAB cracker Ross managed to magically rework a bad disk image released by an obscure European cracking crew and located by dlfrsilver (see HERE, specifically post #20 onwards).
+In October 2018, however, a scene release of MONKEY BUSINESS was made available to the Amiga community after resident EAB cracker Ross managed to magically rework a bad disk image of the game, released by an obscure European cracking crew and located by dlfrsilver (see HERE, specifically post #20 onwards).

-Additionally, photos of the original MONKEY BUSINESS retail game box/disk for the Amiga are in existence and are available for viewing HERE (see Miscshot).
+Despite the game's obscurity, photos of the original MONKEY BUSINESS retail game box/disk for the Amiga are in existence and are available for viewing HERE (see Miscshot).